What is down payment assistance?

 Illinois Down Payment Assistance Programs

-You'll have to put up $1,000 or 1 percent of the purchase price (whichever is greater) yourself.
-And you must be buying an existing home: New-builds are excluded.
+To get any of these loans, you’ll have to put up $1,000 or 1% of the purchase price (whichever is greater) yourself.
+And you must be buying an existing home; new builds are excluded.

 Indiana Down Payment Assistance Programs

-The Indiana Housing and Community Development Authority's (IHCDA) has two programs that offer a down payment assistance grant (not repayable) of up to 3.5 percent of the home's appraised value or purchase price.
+The Indiana Housing and Community Development Authority (IHCDA) has two programs that offer down payment assistance.

 Iowa Down Payment Assistance Programs

 The Iowa Finance Authority offers grants and loans as down payment or closing cost assistance.

 - FirstHome Loan: The loan could provide 5% of the home’s purchase price, up to $5,000, with no monthly payments.
 The loan would come due when you sell or refinance the home